 Why Nigeria Shouldn’t Copy South Africa’s Reliance on Local League Players

-Both countries were placed in the same Group at the FIFA World Cup qualifiers, but it was South Africa that secured the automatic qualification to the global football event with the Super Eagles settling for second.
+Both countries were placed in the same group in the FIFA World Cup qualifiers, but it was South Africa that secured automatic qualification for the global football event, while the Super Eagles settled for second place and are set to battle it out in the playoffs in November.

 Read also